Michael Cleveland

 Vocals, Guitar

 Joshua Richards grew up in the small rural community of Leota, Indiana.
 His earliest influences were his father Steve and brother Jason who taught him how to play and sing bluegrass music.
 Joshua has played in several bands through the years including the Farewell Drifters, Old Louisville Express, and Blue River (2008 Society for the Preservation of Bluegrass Music of America band contest winners).
-Josh is also a songwriter with
+Josh is also a songwriter with songs included on the Flamekeeper album On Down the Line.

 Banjo